Welcome to Covenant Baptist Church.

 — We are a worshiping community engaged in generous, ecumenical liturgical practices, ancient contemplative Christian practices, and contemporary spiritual disciplines (preaching from the lectionary, following the liturgical calendar, engaging in rich Lenten and Advent traditions, practicing silence, walking the labyrinth, cultivating Rules of Life during our retreats, unplugged worship, etc.).

-— We are a church that has has eschewed a programmatic, busy approach to church activities.
+— We are a church that has eschewed a programmatic, busy approach to church activities.
 Currently we’re a small congregation with one weekly service.
 We are a church that strongly values lay participation in the weekly worship service.

 — We are a church that is also a small retreat center; we have deep commitments to our Covenant retreat community and the continuation of our free autumn and spring retreats for anyone interested.